yegor256/blog/_posts/2015/jul/2015-07-09-catch-if-cant-otherwise.md

 So what is wrong with catching an exception and logging it?
 Let's try to look at the bigger picture first.
-We're talking about object-oriented programming &mdash; this means we're dealing with objects.
+We're talking about object-oriented programming&mdash;this means we're dealing with objects.
 Here is how an object (its class, to be exact) would look:

 {% highlight java %}